geekmuse/terraform-provider-jumpcloud/README.md

 ## Where It Stands

-Currently implemented is the creation, update, and deletion of users using the [SystemUsers interface](https://github.com/TheJumpCloud/JumpCloudAPI#system-users).
+Currently implemented is the creation, update, read, deletion, and import of users using the [SystemUsers interface](https://github.com/TheJumpCloud/JumpCloudAPI#system-users).

 The following properties are currently implemented on a SystemUser: